tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 “Thank God.”

-“ That said…*maybe* he spiked my drink?
+“That said…*maybe* he spiked my drink?
 Not with roofies, with…I don’t know…a hallucinogen, something that could explain the amnesia.
 Can’t say *why* anyone would dose a complete stranger, but…” my voice trailed off.
 Out of nowhere, every cell in my body began to buzz, and my attention was drawn to a man limping past us.

 His name was Mateo.